EcoRank: Budget-Constrained Text Re-ranking Using Large Language Models: Experimental Evaluation

 \subsection{Main Results}

 We show our main evaluation results for different budgets and ranking strategies in Table~\ref{tab:main_results} for $N=50$ passages.
 We choose the popular Mean Reciprocal Rank (MRR) and Recall@k as our evaluation metrics following previous work.
-All LLM based approaches increase the initial ranking significantly except for B-UPR.
+All LLM-based approaches increase the initial ranking significantly except for B-UPR.
 We see that, overall, for all budget categories, EcoRank surpasses all other approaches, even the supervised ones.
-For TREC DL 20 dataset, as there are many relevant passages given a query, B-PRP performs a little better for budget B1 and ours perform similar.
-B-RankGPT is promising but it can only work with high budget (i.e. B1) as GPT-3.5 is expensive.
+For TREC DL 20 dataset, as there are many relevant passages given a query, B-PRP performs a little better for budget B1 and ours performs similarly.
+B-RankGPT is promising but it can only work with a high budget (i.e. B1) as GPT-3.5 is expensive.

 \paragraph{Supervised vs Unsupervised.} We see that supervised models sometimes perform better than {\oursystem} in some datasets in B3.
 As we assume zero cost for supervised models, \textit{budget} is not directly applicable.
 They can process all the passages while budget-aware approaches can process only a few in B3.
 Even with this limitation, our methods perform better than supervised models in B1 and B2.
 Further, supervised models have the following restrictions: 1) training data may either not be available or be very difficult to collect, especially if the domain is niche, and 2) training data may incur high annotation costs.
 In real life systems, they are expected to perform worse.
-Unsupervised fine-tuning based approach like InPars also do not perform as well as ours.
+Unsupervised fine-tuning based approaches like InPars also do not perform as well as ours.

 \paragraph{High to low budget analysis.} Among budget-aware methods, for higher budget (B1, B2), we see B-PRP method performing better than pointwise methods like binary classification in MRR and R@1 metrics.
 As we decrease our budget (B3), due to pairwise methods not processing enough passages, they perform worse than binary method in MRR.
 EcoRank achieves the best results in all budget categories, proving the efficiency of this approach.
 The gain of EcoRank with the second best approach increases from an average of 2\% for higher budget to 12\% for lower budget for R@1.
 This shows with lower budget constraint, our most efficient approach can perform really well.